What is the biggest risk in technical diving?

 But there are few old, bold divers.

 A technical diver must be clear and cognizant of their own personal performance limitations.
-Divers must accurately understand what issues they can survive and what situations they cannot reliably deal with.
+You cannot manage risk in technical diving effectively until you accurately understand your ability.
+Divers must grasp what issues they can survive and what situations they cannot reliably deal with.
 They must dive accordingly.

 - This has nothing to do with whatever plastic certification card they hold.